isaacovercast/QuoteWall/README.md

 * "I can tell you precisely about the genetics and kind of mumble about the archaeology."
 DReich

 # Random

-"Space has always been an enigma in population genetics."
+* "Space has always been an enigma in population genetics."

-"We call land plants 'dry algae'" - R. Sleith
+* "We call land plants 'dry algae'" - R. Sleith

-"It works pretty well in terms of 'makes sense.'" - J. Patino on pragmatism.
+* "It works pretty well in terms of 'makes sense.'" - J. Patino on pragmatism.

-"It's not just chicken soup recipes." - M. Hick on genealogical inheritence beyond genetics.
+* "It's not just chicken soup recipes." - M. Hick on genealogical inheritence beyond genetics.

-"It's not 'cabalistic symbols' it's calculus." - UMartin 4/18/18
+* "It's not 'cabalistic symbols' it's calculus." - UMartin 4/18/18
+* "Wildlife are lazy , if there's a trail theyll use it." -LBertola 7/13

-"Computationally, this is a nasty formula." - CAne 11/8/18
+* "Computationally, this is a nasty formula." - CAne 11/8/18

-"We're bad at seeing when it doesn't happen."
+* "We're bad at seeing when it doesn't happen."

-"The poster child of the ever-wet Carboniferous."
+* "The poster child of the ever-wet Carboniferous."

-"I'm an ecologist, I don't __do__ phylogenies."
+* "I'm an ecologist, I don't __do__ phylogenies."

-"I'm a scientist, I don't "believe" in things."
+* "I'm a scientist, I don't "believe" in things."

-"New age technology."
+* "New age technology."

-"You know what it means to look at a really nice alignment." - SEdwards
+* "You know what it means to look at a really nice alignment." - SEdwards

 ## Island biology 2019
 * "Surely the moth is in the drivers seat."